-The Ubi or Purple Yam (Dioscorea alata) is an essential and healthy crop in the Philippines and considered a high value rootcrop.
+The Ubi or Purple Yam (Dioscorea alata) is an essential and healthy crop in the Philippines and is considered a high-value root crop.
 Bohol, with its agricultural lands, grows many varieties of this expensive root crop.
-Sandy loam or silt loam fertile, well-drained soil areas with temperature ranging from 25°C to 30°C are ideal zones for growing ubi.
+Sandy loam or silt loam fertile, well-drained soil areas with temperatures ranging from 25°C to 30°C are ideal zones for growing ubi.

 You may want to read: